julia-laine-11/egg_turner/2 development.md

 It rotated by using a Lego Mindstorm motor and a Lego wheel.

 Problems with cardboard spinning wheel:
-  - Incubators have channels of water to keep it [around 60ish% humidity](https://extension.psu.edu/programs/4-h/get-involved/teachers/embryology/teacher-resources/supporting-subject-matter/incubation/science-of-incubation/humidity-and-ventilation#:~:text=The%20relative%20humidity%20of%20the,be%20nearer%2065%2D70%20percent.), and cardboard does not like humidity.
-The cardboard wheel got soft and failed.
+  - Remember how incubators have to stay humid?
+Yeah.
+Cardboard doesn't like humidity.
+The cardboard became soft in the incubator.

 ### Plexiglass circle